swesterfeld/audiowmark/docs/audiowmark.md

 }
 ~~~~

-The watermark is encoded and embedded into the audio signal in two block types, A-Blocks and B-Blocks.
+The watermark is encoded and embedded into the audio signal in two block types,
-Given ideal transmissions, the watermark can be extracted from each of the block types.
+A-Blocks and B-Blocks.
+The information contained in each block alone is
+usually sufficient to extract the watermark.
+However, in case of very
-In case of distorted and noisy transmissions where watermark extraction from either block type fails,
+distorted and noisy transmissions where watermark extraction from either block
-a combination of segments with A-Block and B-Block data may still lead to successful recovery of the original watermark.
+type fails, a combination of segments with A-Block and B-Block data may still
+lead to successful recovery of the original watermark.

-In order to support watermark extraction from clipped excerpts of the input stream, a fixed pattern
+In order to support watermark extraction from clipped excerpts of the input
-of synchronization bits is integrated into the data blocks with much higher redundancy than the data bits.
+stream, a fixed pattern of synchronization bits is integrated into the data
+blocks with much higher redundancy than the data bits.
+The fixed pattern
-The fixed pattern allows detection of A-Blocks and B-Blocks as such to aid the watermark extraction.
+allows detection of the location of A-Blocks and B-Blocks as such to aid the
+watermark extraction.

 The user provided encoding `Key` seeds an AES based pseudo random number generator in
 [Counter Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR)
-that is used to determine encoding places, randomize the noise introduced by the watermark and to interleave encoding
+that is used to determine encoding places, randomize the noise introduced by
-for robustness.
-Without the key, the watermark information cannot be retrieved and its presence can not be detected.
+the watermark and to interleave encoding for robustness.
+Without the key, the
+watermark information cannot be retrieved.
+Using a key is important because the
+implementation itself is open source, and being able to read the watermark
+message bits would allow an attacker to remove the watermark without degrading
+the audio quality.

 The different types of random data streams used for the distribution of the embedded watermark information are as follows:

 * R1 - Used to randomizes Up/Down band shifts for watermark data bits.